YongjieX/YongjieX.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Led the development and successful implementation of an innovative user interface using the PyQt5 framework, integrated with the Tobii API.
+              * Led the development and successful implementation of an innovative user interface using HTML5 + CSS, integrated with the Tobii API.
 This work facilitated contactless operation in a laboratory setting and introduced a new standard for user interaction in scientific environments.
-              * Collaborated with the Quality Assurance Department to develop Python-based Automated Packaging Software, achieving a 90% reduction in software packaging and release time, significantly improving the department’s workflow.
+              * Develop Automated Packaging Software using Python, achieving a 90% reduction in software packaging and release time, significantly improving the department’s workflow.
-              * Independently designed and executed a deep learning model to enhance the quality of medical images.
-This model, when integrated into the mobile C-arm pipeline, resulted in a 20% improvement in image quality, contributing to advancements in medical diagnostics and imaging techniques.
+              * Designed and executed a deep learning model to enhance the quality of medical images.
+This model, when integrated into the mobile C-arm pipeline, resulted in a 20% improvement in image quality, contributing to intra-procedural confidence during embolizations.

     design:
       columns: '2'